haywood/stereo/doc/ideas.md

 # Ideas

+## Code editing

+- display explanations of errors somewhere in the editor

+- pop-up descriptions when mousing over tokens e.g.
+    - show the description for Q when someone mouses over the Q
+    - show where a variable assignment was made when mousing over it

+- trigger hint based on cursor movement/editing and use a saved copy of the ctx instead of basing it on when parsing happens

 ## Redo color

 Make it a single input similar to pipe with its own grammar.
 Have the user